How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Note: You will need your officiant’s name, address, phone number, and email address when you are applying for your marriage license.

-Once you’ve chosen your officiant, the next step is to solidify your date and make any reservations or apply for permits.
-I’d recommend picking a weekday as the Capitol building will be less crowded.
-The Capitol is open from 8am – 6pm Monday thru Friday and 8am – 4pm on Saturdays and Sundays.
-Keep in mind that Saturdays are typically busy due to the Farmer’s Market.
+Once you’ve chosen your photographer and officiant, the next step is to make any reservations or apply for permits.
+I’d recommend picking Monday through Thursday as the Capitol building will be less crowded.

-If you are planning on using a private room, having chairs, or inviting more than 50 guests, you’ll need to apply for a permit to get married inside the Madison Capitol building during regular business hours.
+If you are planning on renting a private room, having chairs, or inviting more than 50 guests, you’ll need to apply for a permit to get married inside the Madison Capitol building during regular business hours.

 To apply for a permit for the Assembly Chamber or Parlor, contact Pat McKee, the Assembly Sergeant-at-Arms: 608-237-9624.
-To apply for a permit for the Senate Chamber or Parlor, contact Cyrus Anderson, the Senate Deputy Sergeant-at-Arms: 608-266-2506.

-There are two permit fees that are associated with reservations for weddings at the Capitol building.
+There are two permit fees that are associated with reserving the Assembly Chamber and Parlor rooms for weddings at the Capitol building.
 The first is a refundable $750 deposit.
 The second is a non-refundable deposit equal to $375 or $750.
 The $375 permit is for ceremonies that are occurring inside of business hours that require room rental, chairs or more than 50 guests.
 If you are hoping to have your ceremony after the building is closed (like on weekends after 4pm or weekdays after 6pm), you’ll need to pay $750.

-Step four: Apply for your marriage license
+Step four: Apply for your Capitol Elopement marriage license

 Marriage license appointments are held via Zoom and are online only.
 You must have your photo ID, Social Security number, a document with your current physical address, and a certified copy of your birth certificate.
 There are a few other stipulations that are outlined on the Dane County Clerk’s website here.
 The total fee for your license will be $120 and is due at the time of your application.